kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 system to tune the delivery sequence of QUIC streams.

-To alternate between QUIC streams of varying priorities in a timely manner, it is advisable for QUIC on Streams implementations to avoid creating deep buffers holding QUIC frames.
+To alternate between QUIC streams of varying priorities in a timely manner, it is advisable for QMux implementations to avoid creating deep buffers holding QUIC frames.
 Instead, endpoints should wait for the transport layer to be ready for writing.
 Upon becoming writable, they should write QUIC frames according to the latest prioritization signals.

 Additionally, implementations may consider monitoring or adjusting the flow and congestion control parameters of the underlying transport.
 This approach aims to